 Please note: Students must submit complete work for all sections of the assessment, in order for the first attempt of the assessment to be accepted.
 Incomplete assessments will not be accepted, and the student will be advised that it is a Non Submission.
 The courses are delivered in a classroom environment and conducted face-to-face.
-Training sessions are trainer led in group sizes of no more than 25 students.
+Training sessions are trainer led in group sizes of up to 25 students (a maximum of 2 students can be added provided the support and tools are made available to students).